HelloMorrisMoss/mahlo_popup/untracked_config/readme.md

 Contains a "constant" integer LAM_NUM.
 It is either 0, 1, or 2.
 This is a reference to a machine number and is used by the popup to limit display information to that which is relevant to the machine.

+## th_creds.py

+Contains a dictionary of parameters for a psycopg2.connect'ion to an Ignition tag history database.

+## thickness_specifications.py

+Contains a function that will return the minimum and maximum thickness for the provided parameters.
+The docstring:

+    """Get the minimum and maximum thickness specification

+    :param adhesive: str, the adhesive type.
+    :param target_thickness: int, the target or nominal foam thickness.
+    :param specification: str, the specification to use, default is Nitto internal spec.
+    :return: tuple, of floats, the minimum and maximum.
+    """